charlielee/boats-animator/docs/interface/main-window.md

 These buttons affect the playback of captured frames in the [preview area](#preview-area).

-**First frame:** this previews the first frame captured.
+**First frame:** this displays the first frame captured.

-**Previous frame:** this previews one frame to the left in the [frame reel](#frame-reel) of the current frame being displayed.
+**Previous frame:** this displays one frame before the current frame being displayed.

-**Playback/pause frames** this will begin playback will begin from the first frame captured or resume from the current frame being previewed if in **playback mode**.
+**Playback/pause frames:** this will begin playback from the first frame captured or resume it from the current frame being displayed if in **playback mode**.
 If playback has already started this button will pause it.

-**Stop playback:** Select this to stop playback and jump to the last frame captured.
+**Stop playback:** this will stop playback and jump to the last frame captured.

-**Next frame:** this previews one frame to the right in the [frame reel](#frame-reel) of the current frame being displayed.
+**Next frame:**  this displays one frame after the current frame being displayed.

-**Last frame:** this previews the last frame captured.
+**Last frame:** this displays the last frame captured.

 **Loop playback:** this toggles if playback should continue from the first frame captured when the last frame captured is reached.